Red Faction (video game): Reception

 For the PC version, IGN stated, "It's all about the gameplay, and when you crank this baby to hard or, God forbid, im-freaking-possible, you'll find the gameplay to keep you going for hours piled upon days, piled upon weeks."
 PC Gamer commented, "As far as looks go, Red Faction is more like the cute girl next door than a hot fashion model from the Upper West Side: It's pretty, but it won't make a man drop to his knees and thank God for giving him sight."
 GameSpot noted, "Its relative lack of originality can ... undermine Red Factions appeal for more-experienced players, for whom the game will provide mostly familiar territory.
 Nevertheless, Red Faction is an accomplished shooter in its own right."
 GameRevolution called the game "a fine FPS with plenty of action and intense gameplay, even if it is derivative, too short and a tad uninspired."
 However, Jeff Lundrigan of NextGen said in its December 2001 issue, "Red Faction on PC is well worth playing for its engaging storyline and varied gameplay, but as a PC title, it's enjoyable without being especially notable."
 Steve Bauman of Computer Games Magazine gave it three stars out of five, saying, "It has the setup, but its drab, by-the-numbers execution lacks any flair."Maxim gave the PS2 version all five stars and said, "We have to admit that most first-person games nauseate us, but [Red Faction]'s smooth graphics and easy gameplay make it hard to put down."
 Playboy gave the same console version a score of 90% and stated, "Virtually every element of Red Faction is nicely polished – even the controls are intuitive, unlike most console shooters, which make PC gaming vets long for a keyboard and mouse."
 The Cincinnati Enquirer gave the N-Gage version four stars out of five and called it "a clever port from the popular console and PC versions".
+Star Dingo of GamePro, however, said of the same N-Gage version, "To be honest, the levels (small and right-angle-filled as they are) are fairly well-balanced in terms of weapon and enemy placement; the music generates atmosphere; and there are good vocal and audio cues.
+But first-person shooters weren't a good idea on the Game Boy Advance.
+Turns out they're not really the best idea on a cell phone, either."

+The PC version was nominated at The Electric Playground's 2001 Blister Awards for "Most Artistic PC Game", but lost to Myst III: Exile.